Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 ***Can I use Apache to run Diaspora?***

 Yes.
-See [[Installing on Ubuntu Apache]] or the [Unofficial Diaspora with Apache2](http://blog.fejes.ca/?p=41) guide.)
+See [[Installing on Ubuntu Apache]] or the [Unofficial Diaspora with Apache2](http://blog.fejes.ca/?p=41) guide.

 ***What are the command line options for launching thin (Diaspora's HTTP server)?***

 There are a couple of helpful command line options for setting the address and port for thin:
-    bundle exec thin -a <address> -p <port> start **Note:** If you are running Diaspora on port 80, the command above needs to be executed as root, that is with su or sudo in front of it. eg. On Ubuntu, Arch et al. "sudo bundle exec thin -p 80 start"
+    bundle exec thin -a <address> -p <port> start **Note:** If you are running Diaspora on port 80, the command above needs to be executed as root - i.e., with su or sudo in front of it.
+For example, on Ubuntu, Arch et al. do <code>sudo bundle exec thin -p 80 start</code>

 **-D** will turn on debug mode.
-Run **thin -h** to see a complete list.
+Run <code>thin -h</code> to see a complete list.

 ***How do I install on other distros?***